 A/B testing your email campaigns is simple.
 You can use the email builder to create two different variations of your email and schedule them for a small percentage of subscribers to see which variation performs best.
 And once the result is generated, it will automatically send it to the remaining subscribers.

-Now, there are 5 stages to creating an email campaign.
+- Now, there are five stages to creating an email campaign.

 Here we have created a variation so that we can check which works best for us.

 Now, once you have created the variation, the A/B testing and Split delivery option will start reflecting on the same page.

 For split delivery, you have to determine the size of the audience for both variations.
 Here C indicates the Control version and V1 indicates the variation.
 You can adjust the audience size.

 Here, in the A/B test, you will find three sections viz.

 - C: indicates the control version i.e. the original version.

 - V: indicates the variation.